ewanhowell5195/PackUploader/README.md

    - Create Versions
    - Read Versions
    - Write Versions
-4. Set the expiry date some time far in the future.
+4. Set the expiry date some time far in the future
-5. Paste it into your `auth.json`.
+5. Paste it into your `auth.json`

 </details>